Nervosys/Botnix/pkgs/os-specific/linux/kernel/README.md

-# How to add a new (major) version of the Linux kernel to Nixpkgs:
+# How to add a new (major) version of the Linux kernel to Botpkgs:

 1. Copy the old Nix expression (e.g., `linux-2.6.21.nix`) to the new one (e.g., `linux-2.6.22.nix`) and update it.